401ode/tools/non-data-python.md

 - [`random`](https://docs.python.org/3/library/random.html) - "This module implements pseudo-random number generators for various distributions."
 They note, however, that "the pseudo-random generators of this module should not be used for security purposes.
 For security or cryptographic uses, see the [`secrets`](https://docs.python.org/3/library/secrets.html#module-secrets) module."

+## Distribution

+- [Making a PEX from a Python Script](https://peterdemin.github.io/script-to-pex.html) - Lovely guide for getting around the "that script is great but I don't have python installed on my computer" issue.
+Copiling a PEX will take all the dependencies, the Python engine, etc. and pack it into a one-shot executable file.

 ## Reference

 - [strftime.org](http://strftime.org/) - A handy little site for getting you exactly what you need.
 In this instance, a reminder of how to format the % sign and a bunch of letters to generate a date in the proper format.
 For example, `%Y-%m-%d`, in the right command, will generate `2018-07-24`.